2E0PGS/blog/_posts/2021-11-27-ism-gsm-band-mesh-networking-lora.md

 # Bristol LoRa disaster.radio

-This post has been sat around in my drafts for a long time (23/01/2020) before I posted it and therefore may no longer be relevant.
+This post has been sat around in my drafts for a long time (since 2020-01-23) before I posted it and therefore may no longer be relevant.

 I thought I better get on and post this now as a flurry of videos about LoRa have surfaced again.